gimenete/pagantis-ios/README.md

 ### Create a customer

-To create a new customer you first create a `PACreateCustomerRequest` object, configure its values and then you call the `createCustomer:completion:` method.
-These are the parameters you can configure at this moment:
+To create a new customer you first create a `PACreateCustomerRequest` object, then you configure its values and finally you call the `createCustomer:completion:` method.
+These are the fields you can configure at this moment in the `PACreateCustomerRequest` object:

 * `name` The name you want to give to this customer
 * `email` The email address of this customer
 * `reference` This is an identifier you should generate.
 It usually should be an internal reference in your databases so you can match this customer in the future with more data in your databases.

-The completion block receives a `NSError` if something went wrong or `nil` if everything went fine, and a second object, a `PACustomer` object with the just created customer information.
+The completion block receives a `NSError` if something went wrong, or `nil` if everything went fine.
+The second argument is a `PACustomer` object with the information of the created customer.
 In this object you can get for example the `identifier` created by the backend.

 Example: